Architecture of Casablanca: Traditional Moroccan

 Casablanca retains many authentic examples of traditional Moroccan architecture, particularly within the city walls of the historic Medina of Ad-Dār Al-Bayḍāʾ.
 There are a number of aḍriħa (mausolea) including those of Sidi Allal al-Qairawani and Sidi Belyout.
 Casablanca was one of a number of cities—including Essaouira, Marrakesh, and Rabat—that were revitalized after the earthquake of 1755, by Sultan Mohammed ben Abdallah—who Abdallah Laroui called "the architect of modern Morocco."
 The sultan was known to have used European architects, such as Théodore Cornut and Ahmed el Inglizi, in his projects.
-The Sqala bastion and the two oldest mosques in the city, the Mosque of the Makhzen and the Walad al-Hamraa Mosque, were built during Sultan Muhammad Ben Abdallah's renovations to the city.
+The Sqala bastion and the two oldest mosques in the city, the Mosque of the Makhzen and the Ould el-Hamra Mosque, were built during Sultan Muhammad Ben Abdallah's renovations to the city.

 The city's population grew under the protégé system as Europeans settled in the city, and with the migration of Jews from the interior of the country.
 In 1886, Élisée Reclus described Casablanca as a "European coastal settlement" and "desolate and extremely unhealthy."

 In his 1900 map of the city, Dr. Frédéric Weisgerber identified three main parts: the medina, the mellah, and the Tnaker (huts).
 Casablanca hosted a kissaria, fonduqs, and a fresh produce market along the Wadi Bouskoura stream, at what is now the United Nations Square.

 The medina was largely destroyed in the French bombardment of 1907, though several important buildings remain.